Disclaiming

 I cannot stress enough the need to consult with an attorney and CERTIFIED FINANCIAL PLANNER™ professional to determine the legality and financial benefits of disclaiming assets.

 Disclaiming an inheritance is a little-known strategy that can be used to achieve your financial and tax goals.
-However, planning and thought must go into the decision, along with an understanding of the ramifications both for you and the next beneficiaries in line.
+However, planning and thought must go into the decision, along with understanding the ramifications for you and the next beneficiaries in line.
 Tread carefully and seek professional advice.

 If you enjoyed this post and know someone you think it could help, don’t be shy, go ahead and share it with them.
 You can do this easily via any of the share